jswymer/mydoctest/articles/madeira-powerbi.md

 - Filter the report or add fields that you want to monitor.
 - Pin this customized view to the dashboard to continue tracking.
 The dashboard and underlying reports refresh daily.
 You can control the refresh schedule and modify the frequency on the dataset.

+**Note**: You can also build your own reports and dashboards in Power BI based on your Financials data.
+For more information, see [Using Dynamics 365 for Financials as a Power BI Data Source](across-how-use-financials-data-source-powerbi).

 ## Accessing Financials in Power BI
 To see your Financials data in Power BI, you must have the following: